Humboldt University of Berlin: Rankings

 Measured by the number of top managers in the German economy, Humboldt-Universität ranked 53rd in 2019.
 In 2020, the American U.S. News & World Report listed Humboldt-Universität as the 82nd best in the world, climbing eight positions, being among the 100 best in the world in 17 areas out of 29 ranked.
+By 2026, it continued its climb to become the 51st best in the world, averaged across all its study areas.

 International partnerships

-HU students can study abroad for a semester or a year at partner institutions such as the University of Warwick, Princeton University, and the University of Vienna.
+HU students can study abroad for a semester or a year at partner institutions such as the University of Oxford, Princeton University and Peking University.